Benchmarks & Industry Insights

 Scale winning campaigns

-Start with modest test budgets and scale gradually.
-Double only budgets tied to statistically significant winners and leave everything else capped.
-Success in r/sysadmin often translates to r/devops without rewriting copy, so clone winning ad sets into adjacent communities.
+Increase budgets only on clear winners and leave everything else capped.
+Success in r/sysadmin can translate to r/devops without a full rewrite, so clone winning ad sets into adjacent communities.
+Scale one variable at a time or you won't know what broke when performance dips.

 Prevent creative fatigue